jasoncox576/CHIP-8_EMU/README.md

 ## Some Details of Implementation ##

-* Actual emulation is very simple, just a standard Fetch/Decode/Execute/Writeback loop, but Decode/Execute/Writeback can be treated as the same stage.
+* Emulation is very simple, just a standard Fetch/Decode/Execute/Writeback loop, but Decode/Execute/Writeback can be treated as the same stage.
 * Decoding is done via a giant switch statement, after which the appropriate state updates are made.
 * Appropriate cycle time varies between games (some are made to run fasters, other slower), so I made it adjustable in-game using L-Shift/Tab keys.
 * To generate the beeping sound, a standard 250hz sine wave tone was used.